The parameterized space complexity of model-checking bounded variable first-order logic

 Observe that the number of the cell to which the machine jumps can be computed in logarithmic space by moving the input head stepwise to the left.
 Intuitively, a jump should be thought as a guess of a number in $[n]$.
-Of course, a jump can be simulated by guessing $\lceil\log n\rceil$ bits, so the distinction between the two types of nondeterminism is not essential (see Propositions~\ref{prop:pathjump} and \ref{prop:tree1}).
-The distinction is however operative for a clean definition of the following concept of alternation.

-Each run of $\A$ on some input $x$ contains a subsequence of jump configurations (i.e.\ with state~$j_\exists$ or~$j_\forall$).
+Each run of $\A$ on some input $x$ contains a subsequence of jump configurations (i.\,e.\ with state~$j_\exists$ or~$j_\forall$).
 For a natural number $t\ge 1$ the run is \emph{$t$-alternating} if this subsequence consists of~$t$ blocks, the first consisting of existential configurations, the second in universal configurations, and so on.
 The machine $\A$ is \emph{$t$-alternating} if every run of $\A$ on any input is $t$-alternating.